solaeus/dust/README.md

 design choices and a high-quality implementation.
 As mentioned in the first sentence, Dust's general aspirations are to be **fast**, **safe** and **easy**.

-- **Fast**
+- **Fast** 🚀
   - **Fast Compilation** Despite its compile-time abstractions, Dust should compile and start executing quickly.
 The compilation time should feel negligible to the user.
   - **Fast Execution** Dust should be competitive with highly optimized, modern, register-based VM languages like Lua.
 Dust should be bench tested during development to inform decisions about performance.
   - **Low Resource Usage** Memory and CPU power should be used conservatively and predictably.
-- **Safe**
+- **Safe** 🛡️
   - **Static Types** Typing should prevent runtime errors and improve code quality, offering a superior development experience despite some additional constraints.
-Like any good statically typed language, users should feel confident in the type-consistency of their code and not want to go back to a dynamically typed language.
   - **Null-Free** Dust has no "null" or "undefined" values.
 All values are initialized and have a type.
 This eliminates a whole class of bugs that are common in other languages.
-  - **Memory Safety** Dust should be free of memory bugs.
-Being implemented in Rust makes this easy but, to accommodate long-running programs, Dust still requires a memory management strategy.
-    Dust's design is to use a separate thread for garbage collection, allowing other threads to continue executing instructions while the garbage collector looks for unused memory.
+  - **Memory Safety** Dust should be free of memory bugs, using both safe Rust and sound, correct "unsafe" Rust to maximize performance.
+Dust should employ a concurrent mark-and-sweep garbage collecter, allowing other threads to continue executing instructions while the garbage collector looks for freeable memory.
-- **Easy**
+- **Easy** 🎂
   - **Simple Syntax** Dust should be easier to learn than most programming languages.
 Its syntax should be familiar to users of other C-like languages to the point that even a new user can read Dust code and understand what it does.
 Rather than being held back by a lack of features, Dust should be powerful and elegant in its simplicity, seeking a maximum of capability with a minimum of complexity.
+  - **Practical Tooling** Shipped as a single binary, Dust should provide logging and tools for disassembly and tokenization that make the lexer, compiler and runtime as transparent as possible.
+Dust should also include an official formatter through the same binary.
+Additional tools such as a language server and linter should be adopted when possible.
   - **Excellent Errors** Dust should provide helpful error messages that guide the user to the source of the problem and suggest a solution.
 Errors should be a helpful learning resource for users rather than a source of frustration.
-  - **Relevant Documentation** Users should have the resources they need to learn Dust and write code in it.
-They should know where to look for answers and how to reach out for help.

 ### Author

-I'm Jeff 🦀 and I started this project as simple expession evaluator.
+I'm Jeff 🦀 and I started this project as a simple expession evaluator.
 Initially, the project used an external parser and a tree-walking interpreter.
 After several books, a few papers, countless articles and a lot of experimentation, Dust has evolved to an ambitious project that aims to implement lucrative features with a high-quality implementation that competes with established languages.